-• Death or Disability.
+Death or Disability.
 The applicable named executive officer is entitled to receive in a lump sum two months of his then annual base salary and accrued prorated annual bonus, assuming that the maximum of 100% of base salary is earned for the period ending on the last calendar day of the second calendar month following the month in which the death or disability occurred.
-Assuming a December 31, 2011 termination event for death or disability, payments would be as follows:
+Assuming a December 31, 2012 termination event for death or disability, payments would be as follows:

 Name Total Due

 Paul C. Saville \$266,667

 Dennis M. Seremet \$158,333

-Robert W. Henley \$ 80,000
+Robert W. Henley \$116,667

-Robert A. Goethe \$116,667
+Eugene J. Bredow \$ 73,333

-• Retirement.
-Upon retirement, the applicable named executive officer is entitled to receive, in 12 monthly installments beginning six months from the date of termination, an amount equal to either 100% or 50% of his then annual base salary, as applicable, and any accrued pro-rated annual bonus, to the extent that performance targets have been achieved and the annual bonus being paid at the same time that all of our other employees are paid their annual bonus.
-Assuming a December 31, 2011 termination event in connection with retirement, payments would be as follows:
+Retirement.
+Upon retirement, the applicable named executive officer is entitled to receive, in a lump sum following six months from the date of retirement, an amount equal to either 100% or 50% of his then annual base salary, as applicable, and any accrued pro-rated annual bonus, to the extent that performance targets have been achieved and the annual bonus being paid at the same time that all of our other employees are paid their annual bonus.
+Assuming a December 31, 2012 termination event in connection with retirement, payments would be as follows:

 Name Total Due

-Paul C. Saville \$846,289
+Paul C. Saville \$800,000

-Dennis M. Seremet \$502,484
+Dennis M. Seremet \$475,000

-Robert W. Henley \$133,758
+Robert W. Henley \$175,000

-Robert A. Goethe \$194,745
+Eugene J. Bredow \$110,000

-- Cause.
+Cause.
 The applicable named executive officers are not entitled to receive any payments after the date of termination for cause.
-Termination for "cause" is a termination due to: - the officer being convicted of any felony, other crime involving moral turpitude, or any crime or offense which results in his incarceration for more than three months; - · gross misconduct in connection with the performance of his duties as described within the employment agreement; or - the officer materially breaching affirmative or negative covenants or undertakings described in the employment agreement, such as the agreement's non-compete provisions. - Without cause.
-The applicable named executive officer is entitled to receive, in 12 monthly installments beginning six months from the date of termination, an amount equal to 200% or 50% of his then annual base salary, as applicable.
+Termination for "cause" is a termination due to:

+- the officer being convicted of any felony, other crime involving moral turpitude, or any crime or offense which results in his incarceration for more than three months; - gross misconduct in connection with the performance of his duties as described within the employment agreement; or - the officer materially breaching affirmative or negative covenants or undertakings described in the employment agreement, such as the agreement's non-compete provisions.

+Without cause.
+The applicable named executive officer is entitled to receive, in a lump sum following six months from the date of termination, an amount equal to 200% or 50% of his then annual base salary, as applicable, and any accrued pro-rated annual bonus, to the extent that performance targets have been achieved and the annual bonus being paid at the same time that all of our other employees are paid their annual bonus.
 In addition, we would provide the executive with up to \$100,000 of outplacement services in the case of Mssrs.
 Saville and Seremet, and up to \$50,000 in the case of Mssrs.
-Henley and Goethe.
-Assuming a December 31, 2011 termination event without cause, payments would be as follows:
+Henley and Bredow.
+In connection with the termination of Mr. Goethe's employment effective July 31, 2012, \$401,837 was payable to him for his termination payment, accrued pro-rated annual bonus earned and outplacement assistance pursuant to his employment agreement.
+Assuming a December 31, 2012 termination event without cause, payments would be as follows:

 Name Total Due

 Paul C. Saville \$1,700,000

 Dennis M. Seremet \$1,050,000

-Robert W. Henley \$ 170,000
+Robert W. Henley \$ 225,000

-Robert A. Goethe \$ 225,000
+Eugene J. Bredow \$ 160,000